You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 Now, does he really believe that any thinking person would believe him in his stand now?

-Um, obviously he does.
+Well, obviously he does.

-Uh, but I think McCain honestly was tortured.
+But I think McCain honestly was tortured.

-Um plus there's this this this uh this this what's the winner there there's a conventional wisdom out there that it doesn't work.
+There's a conventional wisdom out there that it doesn't work.

 I beg to disagree.

-Obviously they do.
+Obviously, they do.

 Our own troops go through waterboarding training.